NIH Program on Health and Extreme Weather

 Strategic Framework

 The NIH Health and Extreme Weather (HEW) Strategic Framework (6MB) presents the mission, goals, and objectives of the NIH HEW Program, as well as high priority scientific approaches.
-A product of the NIH HEW Executive and Steering Committees, this framework includes input from NIH Institute and Center (IC) directors, program staff, and scientists.
+A product of the NIH HEW Executive and Steering Committees, this framework includes input from NIH Institute and Center directors, program staff, and scientists.

 The framework is intended to guide NIH’s short- and medium-term investments by providing concepts and examples of research that would generate scientific knowledge and innovations to address the most critical risks to human health across the lifespan that are associated with extreme weather.

-NIH HEW Working Group
+NIH HEW Interest Group

 Community of Practice